-Students who have been absent from the University for two or more continuous semesters are subject to the rules and regulations of the University which are in effect at the time of their readmission rather than at the time of their original admission.
+Students who have been absent from the university for four or more continuous semesters are subject to the rules and regulations of the university which are in effect at the time of their readmission rather than at the time of their original admission.
 If program enrollments permit, individuals who were students in satisfactory academic standing prior to their withdrawal ordinarily are reinstated to the programs in which they were previously enrolled.
 However, during an individual’s absence some programs may have established higher entrance and retention requirements and he or she may be denied reinstatement for failure to satisfy these requirements.

-A student who has been suspended from the University is entitled to apply for readmission as a full-time probationary student but may not initiate his or her probationary studies before an absence from the University for one semester.
-Application for readmission to all programs is made through the Office of the Registrar and must be received by April 1 for a readmission decision during the Spring semester and by November 1 for a readmission decision during the Fall semester.
+A student who has been suspended from the university is entitled to apply for readmission as a full-time probationary student but may not initiate his or her probationary studies before an absence from the university for one semester.
+Application for readmission to all programs is made through the Office of the Registrar.

-Upon the receipt of an application, the Office of the Registrar will forward all readmission papers to the academic standards committee of the college to which the student applies.
-Except as prohibited by the academic policies of professional colleges, suspended students may petition for readmission to the University with probationary status as follows: 1) all suspended students may petition for readmission to the college in which they were previously enrolled and may request re-enrollment in the former major or readmission with a change of major; 2) freshmen students and sophomore students who have not attempted more than 45 credits or have not completed more than three full-time semesters also may petition for simultaneous intercollegiate transfer and probationary admission to a new program.
-Students who have attempted 45 credits or three full-time semesters are not eligible for intercollegiate transfer at the time of probationary readmission.
+Upon the receipt of an application, the Office of the Registrar will forward all readmission papers to the department of the college to which the student applies.
+Except as prohibited by the academic policies of professional colleges, suspended students may petition for readmission to the university with probationary status.
+All suspended students may petition for readmission to the college in which they were previously enrolled and may request re-enrollment in the former major or readmission with a change of major.

 Students who are readmitted to colleges from which they were previously suspended must achieve satisfactory academic standing for all course hours completed by the end of their probationary semester.
 Students who are permitted to make an intercollegiate transfer will be required to attain a probation average of 2.000 in order to achieve satisfactory academic standing.

-After securing recommendations from appropriate departments and studying the previous academic record of the student, the academic standards committee will lay down the requirements which the student must satisfy as a condition for his or her probation (specific courses to be taken, conference schedules with faculty advisors, and any other special or general academic condition which may be construed as necessary for the student’s successful completion of his or her probationary studies).
-In determining such requirements for probation, the academic standards committees shall prescribe a sufficient number of courses for a student who has been readmitted to the college from which he or she has been suspended, which shall make the achievement of satisfactory academic standing reasonably possible during a full-time semester of probation.
+After securing recommendations from appropriate departments and studying the previous academic record of the student, the department will outline the requirements which the student must satisfy as a condition for his or her probation (specific courses to be taken, conference schedules with faculty advisors, and any other special or general academic condition which may be construed as necessary for the student’s successful completion of his or her probationary studies).
+In determining such requirements for probation, the department shall prescribe a sufficient number of courses for a student who has been readmitted to the college from which he or she has been suspended, which shall make the achievement of satisfactory academic standing reasonably possible during a full-time semester of probation.